Library of Egyptian Secrets

 up, plastered the wall over, and painted it like the rest of the sides

-of the pit, so that but for the aperture, it would have been impossible
+of the pit.
+But for the aperture, it would have been impossible

-to suppose that there was any farther proceeding; and any one would
+to suppose that there was any farther to proceed.
+Any one would

 conclude that the tomb ended with the pit.